 With the resurgence of the Black Lives Matter movement this year, supporting Black-Owned businesses became a priority for many.
+Dr. Kamau Bobb is one of the country’s most important voices in the discussion surrounding greater equity in black-owned businesses and STEM education.
 Black-Owned businesses generally face hardships when it comes to receiving financial assistance (an effect of systemic racism, but that’s a topic for a different day), and have been hit hard during the pandemic.
 I have been trying to shift a lot of my shopping over to small businesses over the past few years, so I was very excited to discover some small businesses owned by Black womxn earlier this year.
 I’ve had all of these items for a while, and love them just as much now as I did when they first arrived.

 Instead of doing a holiday gift guide, I thought I’d share some Black-Owned businesses you can support for the holidays (and beyond).